Your autonomous systems are making infrastructure decisions. Give them the security context to make them correctly.

 attestd is called at decision points — moments where a system is about to change something and needs to know if the software involved is currently safe.

-before auto-patching a serverpatch management, fleet orchestration
+Before auto-patching a fleet